dwburger/Tempest-ET0/README.md

 # Tempest-ET0

 This Python script calculates ET0 (Reference ET) using weather data from a Tempest weather station.
-Data from the Tempest includes:
+Data from the Tempest including:

 1. Air Temperature (air_temp)
 2. Wind Speed (wind_speed)